 This is probably one of the most important DIY tips for saving money.
 This is easy to do because your day is limited, and you can only take on a certain amount of projects.
-Team up with your partner, bridesmaids and close family.
+Team up with your partner, bridesmaids & have family work your wedding.
 This will help you get things done more more quickly.

 Delegate DIY projects to reduce the labor cost of wedding vendors

 Having a support team translates into getting more DIY projects done.
 Your neighbor that works in construction might build you a DIY bar.
 Think outside the box and align your team with their skills.

 Perhaps your friend that writes calligraphy can take care of personalized items.
 You might have an aunt that is a project manager.
 She could help you coordinate everyone for your ceremony, so you do not need to hire a day-of coordinator.

 DIY couples that choose a family venue stay under budget